jbcodeforce/flink-studies/docs/index.md

  ![5](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/distributed-runtime.svg)

-Once Flink is started (for example with the docker image), Flink Dashboard [http://localhost:8081/#/overview](http://localhost:8081/#/overview) presents the execution reporting of those components:
+Once Flink is started (for example with the docker image), Flink Dashboard [http://localhost:8081/#/overview](http://localhost:8081/#/overview) presents the execution reporting:

  ![6](./images/flink-dashboard.png)

 The execution is from one of the training examples, the number of task slot was set to 4, and one job is running.

-Spark is not a true real time processing while Flink is.
-Flink and Spark support batch processing too.
+Spark is not a true real-time processing while Flink is.
+Both Flink and Spark support batch processing.

 ## Stateless

-Some applications support data loss and expect fast recovery times in case of failure and always consuming the latest incoming data.
-Alerting applications where only low latency alerts are useful, or application where only the last data received is relevant.
+Some applications support data loss and expect fast recovery times in case of failure and are always consuming the latest incoming data: Alerting applications where only low latency alerts are useful, fit into this category.
+As well as applications where only the last data received is relevant.

 When checkpointing is turned off Flink offers no inherent guarantees in case of failures.
 This means that you can either have data loss or duplicate messages combined always with a loss of application state.